 A must visit the point in monsoon as it offers a beautiful view of the waterfall formed by the water overflowing from Charlotte Lake.
 One can even reach the mouth of the waterfall with care.
-Strong wind prevents the water from falling down and throws it back.
+Strong wind prevents the water from falling and throws it back.

 One Tree Hill Point:-

-Many years, there was only one tree at this point & hence the name.
+For many years, there was only one tree at this point & hence the name.
 This was the point from where mallet first came to Matheran in 1850.
 It is about 3 km from the Post Office on Shivaji Road.

 It is about 4 km from the Post Office.
-From here you can be seen Karnala Fort, near Panvel, Vishalgad, Prabal Fort, One Tree Hill, Karjat, Palasdari and Chowk Village.
+From here you can be seen Karnala Fort, near Panvel, Vishalgad, Prabal Fort, One Tree Hill, Karjat, Palasdari, and Chowk Village.

 It is one of the spots with the highest altitude, offering a breathtaking view of the ghats and villages.
-It is close to the Governor’s hill.
+It is close to Governor’s hill.

 It is about 2 km from the Post Office.
-From here Garbut Point, Karjat Town and Khandala Point can be viewed.
+From here Garbut Point, Karjat Town, and Khandala Point can be viewed.

 The best time to visit here is during or after the monsoon, October to May.